 An undoing of things, nature rising at the gates.
 Like the mid-century writings of biologist and writer Rachel Carson, and many others, Berry felt nature was a part of humankind: hands as roots, bodies as soil, our feet in the ground.
 He is mournful, watchful, notices things present and missing.

 Berry is also urgent, “lacking the peace of simple things.”
-Berry’s poetry, his weighty words, remind me of English poet John Clare, who wrote a century earlier with a restlessness of those awake to suffering and loss.
+Berry’s poetry, his weighty words, reminds me of English poet John Clare, who wrote a century earlier with a restlessness of those awake to suffering and loss.

 That we do not know you